piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 Please find [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/research_module_source/worksheets/Exe%209.3B.xlsx) the Excel source data 3.

 Please find [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/research_module_source/worksheets/charts_exercises.pdf) the answers to the exercises.
+## Unit 10 - Research Proposal Presentation
+Unit 10 marks a deadline for submitting the second graded assessment of this module, which is the Research Proposal Presentation.
+It has been originally submitted with audio and video, however the file size is too large to upload here, and because of that I will provide a link to the transcript as well as the slides.

+Please find [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/research_module_source/research_proposal_presentation.pptx) the link to the slides of the presentation.
+Please find [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/research_module_source/Transcript.pdf) the link to the transcript of the presentation.
 ## Unit 11

 SWOT